-Culinary Delights -- Venice has a distinguished culinary history, much of it based on its geographical position on the sea and, to a lesser degree, its historical ties with the Orient.
-You'll see things on Venetian menus you won't see elsewhere, together with local versions of time-tested Italian favorites.
-For first courses, both pasta and risotto (more liquidy in the Veneto than usual) are commonly prepared with fish or seafood: Risotto alla sepie or alla seppioline (tinted black by the ink of cuttlefish, also called risotto nero or black risotto) or spaghetti alle vongole or alle vorace (with clams; clams without their shells are not a good sign!) are two commonly found specialties.
-Both appear with frutti di mare, "fruit of the sea," which can be a little bit of whatever shellfish looked good at the market that morning.
-Bigoli, homemade pasta of whole wheat, is not commonly found elsewhere, while creamy polenta, often served with gamberetti (small shrimp) or tiny shrimp called schie, or as an accompaniment to fegato alla veneziana (calves' liver with onions Venetian style), is a staple of the Veneto.
-Some of the fish and seafood dishes they do particularly well include branzino (a kind of sea bass), rombo (turbot or brill), moeche (small soft-shelled crab) or granseola (crab), and sarde in saor (sardines in a sauce of onion, vinegar, pine nuts, and raisins).
+Venice has a distinguished culinary history, much of it based on its geographical position on the sea.
+For first courses, both pasta and risotto are commonly prepared with fish or seafood: Risotto al nero di seppia or alle seppioline (tinted black by the ink of cuttlefish, also called risotto nero or black risotto) or spaghetti alle vongole (with clams; clams without their shells are not a good sign) are two specialties.
+Both appear with frutti di mare (“fruit of the sea”), which is mixed shellfish.
+Bigoli, a thick spaghetti that’s perfect for catching lots of sauce, is a Venetian staple, as is creamy polenta, often served with gamberetti (small shrimp) or tiny shrimp called schie, or as an accompaniment to fegato alla veneziana (calf’s liver cooked with onions and white wine).
+Some of the fish and seafood dishes Venice does particularly well include branzino (a kind of seabass), rombo (turbot or brill), moeche (soft-shelled crab) or granseola (crab), and sarde in saor (sardines in onions, vinegar, pine nuts, and raisins).

-From a host of good local wines, try the dry white Tocai and pinot from the Friuli region and the light, champagnelike prosecco that Venetians consume almost like a soft drink (it is the base of Venice's famous Bellini drink made with white peach purée).
-Popular red wines include merlot, cabernet, Raboso, and Refosco.
-The quintessentially Italian Bardolino, Valpolicella, and Soave are from the nearby Veneto area.
-Grappa, the local firewater, is an acquired taste and is often offered in a dozen variations.
-Neighborhood bacari wine bars provide the chance to taste the fruits of leading wine producers in the grape-rich regions of the Veneto and neighboring Friuli.
+Try the dry white Tocai and pinot from the Friuli region to the northeast of Venice and the light, sparkling prosecco that Venetians consume almost like a soft drink.
+Popular local red wines include Bardolino, Valpolicella, and Soave, all of which come from the surrounding Veneto region.
+Grappa, the local firewater, is an acquired taste and is often offered in many variations.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.